PhagoroyeBabs/Excelfile/README.md

 ### Tools Used

->I made use of Power query, Power pivot, Excel Advance Formular, Charts.
+> `I made use of Power query, Power pivot, Excel Advance Formular, Charts`.